Home Korean Ingredient GlossaryGrains Korean Rice (Mepssal)

 Long-Grain Rice:

 While it can sometimes be difficult to differentiate between medium and short-grain rice, long-grain rice can easily be recognized because of the lengthy and narrow grains.
 When cooked, the rice gains a nice fluffy texture.
-The grains naturally remain separated from one another.
-You will be able to pick up an individual grain separate from the others.
+Further, the grains naturally remain separated from one another because of the low starch content.

-Examples of Long-Grain Rice: Jasmine rice, Basmati rice, American Long-grain white or brown rice.
+Examples of Long-Grain Rice: Jasmine rice, Basmati rice, and American Long-grain white or brown rice.

 Medium-Grain Rice: